Additional transportation infrastructure is required to move cargo to and from the United States and Northern Canada.

 Canadian Regulatory Process

-The Canadian Federal Permitting Process will begin with an extensive environmental impact assessment (EIA) under Canadian legislation.
-For this project, environmental assessment processes related to the Yukon, British Columbia and Alberta would also apply.
-This usually results in a decision by the Federal government in cooperation with Provincial and Territorial regulatory bodies to undertake a coordinated, harmonized EIA process through a Joint Panel.
+The Canadian Regulatory Process will begin with an extensive environmental impact assessment (EIA) under federal and territorial legislation.
+For this project, environmental assessment processes related to federal, Yukon and NWT processes would apply.
+This usually results in a decision by the Federal government in cooperation with Territorial agencies to undertake a coordinated, harmonized EIA process through a Joint Panel.
 This decision would be made following submission of a Project Description and a formal determination that an EIA is required for the project.
-Following that determination, the government would provide specific guidelines to A2A Rail for the completion of the EIA and would make a decision on the Joint Panel process.
+Following that determination, the agencies would provide specific guidelines to A2A Rail for the completion of the EIA and would make a decision on the Joint Panel process.

 A2A Rail will conduct a range of studies to assess the potential effects of the project, based on best possible data, science and considering environmental safeguards.
 Participation and relationship building with Indigenous Peoples and communities along the proposed railway route will be critical to informing the EIA.
 A2A will engage interested parties, Federal, Provincial and Territorial agencies throughout the process.

 Following a decision on the EIA to approve the project, applications would proceed for the other Federal, Provincial and Territorial authorizations that will be required.